 Best Time to Visit: September (Bhadarvi Poonam), Navratri

-Ambaji Temple is one of the 51 Shakti Peethas, where it is believed that the heart of Goddess Sati fell.
-It is a highly revered site for devotees of the Goddess Amba, a form of Durga.
+Ambaji Temple is one of the 51 Shakti Peethas, believed to be the heart place of Goddess Sati.
+It is a highly revered place for the devotees of Goddess Amba, a form of Goddess Durga.

 Highlights